 For many adoptive families with children, making arrangements to attend a training seminar may be difficult.
 For this reason The Ties That Bind Seminar provides quality infant care and age appropriate activities for children of all ages, which is included in your registration fee.
 By providing these services parents may attend valuable training sessions while still being able to check in on their children.
 All of the planned activities will take into consideration the ages and developmental levels of those registered to attend.
 Some of the highlights of this year’s children’s program will include:

-• “Get Into Character” TeamCapades: Based on the Character First elementary curriculum, children will explore some of the character traits exhibited by superheroes, such as compassion, flexibility, responsibility, and self-control.
-Children will work in small groups for an interactive scavenger hunt as well as team challenges in which they must show these character traits in order to complete their assigned tasks successfully.
+• “Superhero Character” Scavenger Hunt and Team Challenges: Based on the Character First elementary curriculum, children will explore some of the character traits exhibited by superheroes, such as compassion, flexibility, responsibility, patience, and self-control.
+Children will work in small groups for an interactive scavenger hunt as well as team challenges in which they must demonstrate these character traits in order to complete their assigned tasks successfully.

 • Returning this year, My Reptile Guys will entertain preschool and elementary age children with their creepy and crawly critters.
 Children will be able to learn about and pet twelve reptiles, including a Burmese python, red foot tortoise, blue tongue skink, bearded dragon, and a jungle carpet python..
 In addition to an informative and entertaining show, all children will have a chance to touch and see the reptiles up close.

 • Wendy Bennett returns this year to entertain preschoolers and elementary kids with her delightful musical storytelling in her programs Storybook Alive! and Cinderella.
 Wendy’s amazing voice and her puppets bring storybook characters to life.
 Children are involved with plenty of audience participation.
 Wendy encourages children to experience books in a fun interactive way!